Visual

 Keep patterns tone-on-tone.

-Use gradients at a -45 degree angle.
+Use gradients at a negative 45-degree angle.

 Use circles.